Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 #### Step 2: AWS Account details

-Fill in all the details such as email address, password, Confirm Password and AWS account name.
+Fill in all the details such as email address, password, confirm Password and AWS account name.
 AWS account name can be changed later if required.
 Click on Continue.

 ![AWS Account details](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws%20step%202.jpg?raw=true)